echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 The loss of SNI visibility will make it more difficult for corporate user flows to be intercepted and impossible when this is BYOD use cases.

-This will create inefficiencies, require more resources, will increase security risks themselves, will as well be counter productive for privacy itself as it requires to decrypt the whole traffic at TLS level.
+This will create inefficiencies, require more resources, and increase security risks themselves.
+It will also be counter productive for privacy itself as it may require the proxy to decrypt the whole TLS connection.

 # Specific implications for SMBs

-Small and Medium Business (SMBs) form a particular vulnerable subset of enterprises and organizations and span from Small Office Home Office (SOHO, sometimes a one person business) to Medium Business with strong variations depending on the country (a 50 employees company is considered the upper range of SMB business in developing countries when it is up to 25’000 in some developed countries).
-Yet it leaves a strong range of organizations with very limited capabilities to defend themselves, a security which is often outsourced to Managed Security Service Providers (Among which many Operators, mid range and small service providers).
+Small and Medium Business (SMBs) form a particular vulnerable subset of enterprises and organizations and span from Small Office Home Office (SOHO, sometimes a one person business) to Medium Business with strong variations depending on the country (a 50 employee company is considered the upper range of SMB business in developing countries while it is up to 25’000 in some developed countries).

+Yet it leaves a large range of organizations with very limited capabilities to defend themselves, a security which is often outsourced to Managed Security Service Providers (Among which many Operators, mid range and small service providers).

 For them, the above ‘education’ use case would apply in similar ways, opening, by ripple effect, the same issues found by major service providers and in particular by smaller ones (see next section).